Search results for

 You can adjust your streaming quality at any time while using Qobuz.

-Qobuz has over 70 million tracks in Hi-Fi quality and over 424,000 albums in Hi-Res quality.
-When you purchase tracks, you can select your preferred audio quality which ranges from 320kbps/128kbps lossy MP3 files to 24-bit/192kHz quality FLAC files.
+Qobuz has over 100 million tracks and albums in Hi-Res quality.
+When you purchase tracks, you can select your preferred audio quality, ranging from 128-320kbps lossy MP3 files to 24-bit/192kHz quality FLAC files.
 The quality options available for download depend on the specific release, and high-quality files cost more than low-quality files.

 How does Qobuz work?